Wire Mesh for Rabbit Hutches & Runs

 Staple gun and U-Shaped staples/nails)

-If possible place the mesh on the inside on the hutch door/run as it will protect the wood from your rabbits nibbling.
+To cut the mesh to size you'll need some tin snips (£10 Amazon).
+When fixing the mesh to the wood, if possible place the mesh on the inside of the hutch door/run frame, as it will protect the wood from your rabbits nibbling.
 Position it so it overlaps the wood frame with enough spare to allow for a double row of staples.
 This will help ensure it is securely attached.

 Improving Existing Mesh Sections